What should I be when I grow up? Where should I live? What marketing, sales, and service software should my business use?

 CMS Hub Professional gives you everything you need to build a standard website (think: nicely designed pages with text and images only).
 CMS Hub Enterprise gives you added functionality to be able to build things like web app experiences, host additional brand domains, and have more control over governance.

-This year, HubSpot released the new-and-improved CMS Hub, and the best thing about it?
-It’s made HubSpot’s CMS a unique combination of both robust developer features and simple front-end experience for marketers.
+In 2020, HubSpot released the new-and-improved CMS Hub, and the best thing about it?
+It’s made HubSpot’s CMS a unique combination of both robust developer features and a simple front-end experience for marketers.